‘It may very well be the following Notre Dame’: Inaspect the crumbling Palace of Westminster

 Conservative MP Will Quince stated the constructing was in want of “urgent repair” whereas sharing a picture of the smashed Toyota Prius on Twitter which he later deleted.
 He informed the Independent on the time: “The stone fell off the top of the building.
 Imagine if this had hit someone.
 Unthinkable.”

-Mass of cables in the basement
+Mass of cables within the basement

 Work is regularly ongoing however patching up the palace — a activity described as akin to enjoying whac-a-mole — is costing the taxpayer dearly to the tune of £2million every week.